Menu

 The study program

 Can there be a better location to study logistics?
 Probably not, because Frankfurt am Main not only has the largest cargo airport in Europe, but also the largest European highway interchange and the largest Internet node in the world.
 In addition, the Rhine-Main metropolis is located on the European rail corridor Italy-BeNeLux and on the only navigable connection between north and south.
 In this Master's program, which uniquely combines the topics of logistics, transport and foreign trade and is based on a broad IT foundation, you will take advantage of this special location and will, among other things, maintain close contact with the globally unique House of Logistics & Mobility (HOLM).
 You will reflect on course content in depth, incorporating current topics and research findings, and discuss them in a practice-oriented manner with logistics experts from renowned companies - not in frontal lectures, but for the most part in project work by and with companies.
-As of the winter semester 2019/20, the program will be conducted entirely in English.

 Career prospects